diovisgood/diovisgood.github.io/_posts/2022-06-22-text-embeddings-computation.md

 ### Before we begin

-Below I will be using a function `plot_heatmap` to show you how different texts are similar to each in the embeddings space.
+Below I will be using a function `plot_heatmap` to show you how different texts are similar to each other in the embeddings space.
 Here is its source code:

 Note: you need to install the `matplotlib` and `numpy` Python libraries.